googleapis/google-cloud-node/packages/logging-bunyan/README.md

 ## Formatting Request Logs

 To format your request logs you can provide a `httpRequest` property on the bunyan metadata you provide along with the log message.
-We will format this as the [`HttpRequest`][http-request-message] message and Stackdriver logging will show this as a request log.
+We will treat this as the [`HttpRequest`][http-request-message] message and Stackdriver logging will show this as a request log.
 Example:

 ![Request Log Example](/doc/images/request-log.png)